-- To continue funding target hardening and sanctuary scheme work to enable victims to remain in their own home safely. - To continue partnership working with GDASS to ensure households in Places of Safety secure appropriate accommodation. - To provide grant funding to the Beresford Group to help their work with victims of domestic abuse. - All Housing Advice team receive training in domestic abuse. - To provide grant funding to the Furniture Bank in order to subsidise furniture for families moving on from Stroud Womens Refuge. - Move on priority and local connection is given on HomeseekerPlus to women from the refuge once it is confirmed they are ready for independent living.
-This avoids the need for a homeless application and the intrusion
+- To continue funding target hardening and sanctuary scheme work to enable victims to remain in their own home safely. - To continue partnership working with GDASS to ensure households in Places of Safety secure appropriate accommodation. - To work with GDASS and the Senior Housing Strategy Officer to increase the number of Places of Safety to meet demand. - To provide grant funding to the Beresford Group to help their work with victims of domestic abuse. - All Housing Advice team receive training in domestic abuse. - To provide grant funding to the Furniture Bank in order to subsidise furniture for families moving on from Stroud Womens Refuge. - Move on priority and local connection is given on HomeseekerPlus to women from the refuge once it is confirmed they are ready for independent living.
+This avoids the need for a homeless application and the intrusion - Applicants with rent arrears are suspended on HomeseekerPlus until the arrears are cleared or a payment plan has been kept to for an agreed period.
+The Housing Advice Manager can make exceptions to this policy, taking into account personal circumstances as well as the level of the debt and arrears history.
+An exception will always be agreed where arrears are confirmed to result from coercive, controlling or financial abuse.